 Daniëlla is passionate about the Pacific, its vibrant colors, life and landscape.
-Her subjects explore her own Dutch culture and the adopted Samoan culture belonging to her husband.
+Her subjects explore her own Dutch culture and the Samoan heritage belonging to her children.

 Domestic scenery dominates her paintings; women and children in a variety of homely activities emphasize a relaxed and gentle intimacy that celebrates kinship and cultural relationships.
 This imagery extends beyond the personal and refers to subtle tensions within Pacific and European ties, expressing the rich, but sometimes, fraught relationship of dual heritage.